byoso/bin/README.md

 - secret_key_generator: useful for creating quickly a key, for django or something else.
 You can use a number as option to set the length of the key.

-I encourage you to go inside the code and adapt it to your own needs.
+Go inside the code and adapt it to your own needs.
 Feel free to do anything you want with this code, it is very rought, but can be useful.